Spanish Culinary Delights: A Guide to Southern Spain & Its Delectable Traditional Dishes

-Gazpacho is probably the most widespread Spanish dish out there.
-Today it is best known as a cold soup, but it is originally invented in Andalusia under Greek and Arab influences.
-Olive oil, garlic, stale bread, vinegar, and water are considered to be standard or ‘'real'' gazpacho ingredients, but it evolved in various mixtures.
+Gazpacho is probably the most well-known Spanish dish.
+Known and served as a cold soup, it was originally invented in Andalusia under Greek and Arab influences.
+Olive oil, garlic, stale bread, vinegar, and water are standard or ‘'real'' gazpacho ingredients.

-The tomato-based gazpacho is probably the most famous one.
+But, over time, it evolved in various mixtures.
+Still, tomato-based gazpacho is probably the most famous one.

 Habas con Jamon

-One of the most famous dishes that originate from Granada is Habas con Jamon.
-It represents the true nature of Granada's vivid history.
-Prepared in a pan with onions, garlic, and olive oil, the beans (brought and introduced by Muslims) and the ham (acts as a ‘mark’ of Christianity) make this dish a symbol of Spain.
+One of the most famous dishes that originates from Granada is Habas con Jamon.
+It represents the true nature of the region's vivid history.
+Prepared in a pan with onions, garlic, and olive oil, the beans (brought and introduced by Muslims) and the ham (“representing” Christianity) make this dish a symbol of Spain.

 Olla de San Anton

 By far, Churros is Spain’s most famous dessert.
 They are usually served for breakfast or an afternoon snack.
-It is basically a fried dough pastry with sprinkled sugar and usually served with hot chocolate.
+It is a fried dough pastry with sprinkled sugar and usually served with hot chocolate.
 In Spain, they are rarely served with a sprinkle of cinnamon (this is more common in Mexican cuisine).